signalpattern/JSONCalc/readme.md

 }
 ```

-Any time the DynON parser encounters a key that begins with `$`, it will invoke a callback function in the implementing program and ask it to return a value.
+Any time the JSONDoc parser encounters a key that begins with `$`, it will invoke a callback function in the implementing program and ask it to return a value.